 The Hand in Hand approach was developed and is supported by Hand in Hand Parenting, a not for profit based in Palo Alto, California, working world wide with parents, parent leaders and professionals who support parents.

-Through Instructors around the world, we offer practical tools with which to build an authoritative approach to parenting – offering high warmth and clear, firmly and appropriately offered limits.
+We offer practical tools with which to build an authoritative approach to parenting – offering high warmth and clear, firmly and appropriately offered limits.
 The guiding principles of Hand in Hand are:

 - Children need a strong sense of connection in order to function well – co-operate, reason, learn, make friends, take initiative.